HD421/Monitoring-Systems-Cheat-Sheet/Zabbix_spawn_shell_on_agents.md

 It is also important to remember that the command length is limited to 255 characters.
 As a result, a successful scenario is the addition of a task to create a shell in Zabbix which will be accessible for 30 seconds(in the best scenario) and during his lifetime add an independent persistent shell.

-If you are too lazy to login to the web interface, you can use this script and get information about the agents that Zabbix monitors.
+You can use this script and get information about the monitored agents.
 ```python
 from pyzabbix import ZabbixAPI
 api_address=raw_input("enter correct URL to api_jsonrpc.php, like http://192.168.56.102/zabbix/api_jsonrpc.php"": \n")